Technology Training Center

 Covering 3.3 acres in the Grant County Industrial Park next to the Petersburg Airport, Eastern’s 17,500 square-foot Technology Training Center offers hands-on training opportunities for technical jobs and careers that are in-demand today and projected for growth in the coming years.

-Currently housing Eastern’s Automotive Technology, Wind Energy Turbine Technology and Commercial Driver’s License Training programs, the facility includes substantial open lab space, a meeting/lecture area, and three spacious classrooms.
+Currently housing Eastern’s Wind Energy Turbine Technology and Commercial Driver’s License Training programs, the facility includes substantial open lab space, a meeting/lecture area, and three spacious classrooms.
 An on-site, up-to-date computer lab gives students access to essential technical training equipment that is fundamental to success in today’s workforce.

 Back to Top